kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 `lastProbeTime`      | Timestamp of when the Pod condition was last probed.
 `lastTransitionTime` | Timestamp for when the Pod last transitioned from one status to another.
 `reason`             | Machine-readable, UpperCamelCase text indicating the reason for the condition's last transition.
-`messsage            | Human-readable message indicating details about the last status transition.
+`message`            | Human-readable message indicating details about the last status transition.

 ### Pod readiness {#pod-readiness-gate}